GEP Supports ‘Fair Share to End

 - Backpack Buddies aims to provide the children living in homeless shelters with the school supplies they need for the upcoming school year.
 GEPSI supports the WIN shelter in New York City, serving close to 12,000 women and their children each year

-- The GEPSI US team also partnered with WIN on April 21, 2017 to celebrate Earth Day.
+- The GEPSI US team also partnered with WIN to celebrate Earth Day.
 GEPpers taught 25 kids the importance of saving our environment and painted and planted flower pots

 - Several U.S. team members ran the Rutgers half marathon and 8K together.
 To cheer them on, GEPSI organized a fundraiser where we contributed to each runner.
 All contributions went to St. Jude’s Children’s Hospital